openl2m/openl2m/docs/switches.rst

 This is used to get mac address and ARP information.

 IEEE LLDP, LLDP-EXT-DOT1 and LLDP-EXT-DOT3 MIBs, see http://www.ieee802.org/1/files/public/MIBs/
-Used to read device neighbors interfaces.
+Used to read device neighbors information.

+IEEE MLAG MIB, see http://www.ieee802.org/1/files/public/MIBs/IEEE8023-LAG-MIB-201610120000Z.txt Used to find Link Aggregation (LACP) interface information.

 **Vendor Specific MIBs**